Velocity Technology EIS

-The tattoo industry is notoriously fragmented - the most common form of recommendation is still word of mouth.
-Iynk's solution is a moible platform which connects tattoo artists with potential customers.
+The tattoo industry is notoriously fragmented – the most common form of recommendation is still word of mouth.
+Iynk’s solution is a mobile platform which connects tattoo artists with potential customers.

 The app is expected to launch this summer with a number of top artists already signed onto the platform.

-Founded by Pedro Lourenço, an acclaimed fashion designer, Zilver is a brand focused on producing gender-neutral, sustainable fashion.
+Founded by Pedro Lourenço, an acclaimed fashion designer, Zilver is a brand focused on producing gender neutral and sustainable fashion.

-The company has already released three collections and is now one of the leading brands on Farfetch, an online luxury retail platform.
-Velocity first invested through its SEIS fund but has since provided follow-on funding through its EIS.
+The company has already released three collections and are already one of the leading brands on Farfetch, an online luxury retail platform.
+Velocity first invested through its SEIS fund but as also provided follow-on funding through its EIS.

 Building on the success of other content streaming platforms, Next Up offers an online subscription service that provides exclusive Stand Up comedy performances.
 With new shows released every week, Next Up delivers an extensive collection of both breakthrough and well-established comedians to a dedicated audience.

-Going forward, Next Up is looking to increase its customer base - this should be helped by its recent inclusin in the Apple TV subscription service.
+Going forward, Next Up is looking to increase its customer base - this should be helped by its recent inclusion in the Apple TV subscription service.

 Target return and exit strategy

 The target return is £2.50 per £1 invested although this is not guaranteed.
-Exits are expected between four to seven years, but this is not guaranteed.
+Exits are expected to take place between five to seven years, but this is not certain.
 The preferred exit strategy for subsequent companies would be to list on the AIM market, however, other exit strategies will be considered.

 Risks – important